-Most plastic pollution comes from people who live in countries along the coastline, in particular those who live less than 30 miles from the beach.
-But even plastic transported to landfill sites can end up in the ocean – a simple gust of wind can blow waste into rivers, which delivers it back to the ocean.
+Most plastic pollution in the ocean comes from countries along the coastline.
+Particularly those who live less than 30 miles from the beach.
+But even plastic transported to landfill sites can end up in the ocean.
+A simple gust of wind can blow waste into rivers, which delivers it back to the ocean.

-There’s also a big problem with abandoned fishing equipment – it can entangle larger sea creatures, such as seals and dolphins, and break down into microplastics over time.
-Microbeads are another major factor – these are the tiny pieces of plastics found in toiletries like face scrub, shower gel and toothpaste that we use every day.
-Microbeads are often too small to be filtered out by wastewater plants, and so end up making their way into the sea.
+There’s also a big problem with abandoned fishing equipment.
+It can entangle larger sea creatures, such as seals and dolphins, and break down into microplastics over time.
+Microbeads are another major factor.
+Microbeads are tiny pieces of plastic found in toiletries.
+Such as face scrubs, shower gel, and toothpaste.
+Things that we use every day.
+Plastics experience erosion too.
+Just like rocks, forming plastic grains and microplastics.

-But what can we do to help tackle plastic pollution?
+What can we do to help tackle plastic pollution?

 Simple changes, such as cutting down on single-use plastics can really help.
 Start using reusable carrier bags for your shopping, buy a steel straw and get toiletries from environmentally responsible retailers.
-Another easy thing to do, is to stop buying bottled water – simply buy a reusable bottle and top up as you go!
+Another easy thing to do is to stop buying bottled water – simply buy a reusable bottle and top up as you go!

 All of these things will help reduce your plastic pollution footprint, and although we have a long way to go before our oceans are clean and safe, these small steps can go a long way.